This article was updated in June, 2019.

 Research has identified a risk for unhealthy weight gain when kids consume sports drinks regularly.

 She concluded they may be worse than soda when it comes to kids’ health.

 Rethink Your Sports Drink

-If you’ve gotten into the habit of offering a sports drink each time your child or teen heads off to practice or a game, you may want to rethink your drink.
+If you’ve gotten into the habit of offering a rehydration drink each time your child or teen heads off to practice or a game, you may want to rethink your drink.

 Most American children and teens are physically active for less than an hour at a time.
-One hour is the cut-off I use for whether young athletes should use a sports drink or not.
+One hour is the cut-off I use as an indicator for using a rehydration drink or not.

-Children and teens engaged in exercise for longer than one hour, or who play in high temperatures and/or humidity may benefit from the use of sports drinks (a small 12-ounce bottle) to encourage good eating habits and prevent dehydration.
+Children and teens who play in high temperatures and/or humidity may benefit from the use of a rehydrtion drink (e.g., a small 12-ounce bottle) to encourage good eating habits and prevent dehydration.